kagisearch/kagi-docs/docs/kagi/faq/faq.md

 Adding family members is easy, you can invite them via email from the [Family Plan Dashboard](https://kagi.com/settings?p=account_members).

 ## If I upgrade my plan before my renewal date will I have to pay the full amount of the new plan?
-At anytime you upgrade, the unused portion of the previous plan will be prorated as credit towards your new plan, and the new billing cycle will start on the date you upgraded your plan.
+At anytime you upgrade, the unused portion of the previous plan will be prorated as credit towards your new plan.

 ## If a user is part of a family plan, is there any potential for either the plan holder or the other family plan sub-users to potentially access user data from another account?
 There is no potential for users to see each other's search history or any other data.
 That stands even for kids' accounts as we want to keep their privacy (you should still have parental controls though).